Photographys and video’s

 2020

-“Blind Waves” is a new development of the photo-series “Beach” (2000-2006) from my old portfolio.
-The work was a gathering of a (then) newly discovered interest for the Romantic Painting and the nostalgia of the life-style I left behind when I migrated to Europe.
+“Blind Waves” is a new development of the old photo series “Beach”, which was a gathering of my interest in Romantic Painting and the nostalgia of the lifestyle I left behind when I moved to Europe.

-The beach life had a familiar taste and Porto da Barra Beach was the embodiment of my dearest dreams.
-When I returned to Brazil after a period abroad, there I found everything I had missed: sunshine, warmth, free bodies, tender waters and the sweet taste of recognition.
+The beach life had a familiar taste, and Porto da Barra Beach was the embodiment of my dearest dreams.
+Upon my return to Brazil following a period of absence, there was everything I had longed for: sunshine, warmth, unrestrained bodies, tender waters and the sweet taste of recognition.

-A famous Brazilian mith considers the beach as a democratic space where all classes and races equally convive.
-I developed a poetic series of photographs that unconsiously ressembled that thesis.
+A famous Brazilian myth describes the beach as a democratic space where all classes and races equally coexist.
+I created a poetic series of photographs that unconsciously resembled that thesis.

-Bodies, gestures, poses, games, maneuvers, deviations and all which was previously perceived without distinction, now had changed in the territory /battlefield before my eyes.
-Suddenly I understood that however occupying the same space, they did not mix.
+Bodies, gestures, poses, games, maneuvers, deviations that were previously perceived without distinction have now undergone a transformation in the territory /battlefield before my eyes.
+Suddenly, I realized that, despite occupying the same space, they were not mixing.

-What my nostalgia sought was nothing more than an illusion of equality while my point of view was a privilege.
-A white and class privilege.
-The democratic beach was an illusion, an appendix of another mith: the violent legend of the Brazilian racial democracy.
+My nostalgia was seeking an illusion of equality, whereas my point of view was one of a privilege.
+A white-class privilege.
+The democratic beach was merely an illusion, an annexe to another myth: the violent Brazilian myth of racial democracy.

 Seeing is a process steeped in conjecture, as we see what we believe.
-And seeing beyond our beliefs comes as a shock, a slap in the face, an embarrassment.
+And seeing beyond our beliefs comes as shock, slap in the face, and embarrassment.

 The embarrassment of ignorance.

-And that's how it happened: all of a sudden I
+And that was how it happened: all of a sudden, I began to see.

 Paris 2016